apex-enterprise-patterns/fflib-apex-common-samplecode/README.md

 Sample Application
 ==================

 This repository contains a sample application illustrating the Apex Enterprise Patterns library.
 The aim is to illustrate fullly working sample application to better illustrate the patterns in presentations and articles.
-You can see a [demo of this application in the Dreamforce 2013 session](http://www.youtube.com/watch?v=qlq46AEAlLI#t=572) I presented.

 **NOTE:** The supporting **Apex Common** library can be found [here](https://github.com/apex-enterprise-patterns/fflib-apex-common).